Julian-Moncarz/whisper-hotkey-tool/README.md

 - **Clipboard Integration**: Automatically inserts transcribed text at the current cursor position
 - **Menu Bar Interface**: Simple, unobtrusive menu bar application
 - **Memory-Only Processing**: Audio recordings are kept in memory only and never saved to disk for enhanced privacy
+- **Real-Time Transcription**: Process long recordings in chunks for immediate feedback and better memory management

 ## Installation